http4k/http4k/src/docs/cookbook/container_integration/index.md

 title: http4k Container Integration
 description: Recipes for using http4k to with the various Server backends

 This example shows how to both how to serve an application HttpHandler using an embedded an HTTP server and to query it using an HTTP client.
-All server-backend implementations are launched in an identical manner (in 1LOC).
-Additionally, server instances can be customised using classes available in the implementation JARs - in the case of Jetty, the application is mounted using the `asServlet()` extension method into the Jetty container.
+All server-backend implementations are launched in an identical manner (in 1LOC) using implementations of the `ServerConfig` interface - and a base implementation of this interface is provided for each server backend.

+Alternatively, any http4k application can be mounted into any Servlet container using the `asServlet()` extension method.
+This is the mechanism used in the Jetty implementation.

 ### Gradle setup
 ```